MrBeast Burger: Expansion

 Since its initial opening, plans for the expansion of MrBeast Burger locations have been announced.
 Following complaints from fans who did not live in areas served by delivery, Donaldson acknowledged the issue and stated that efforts were underway to double and triple the number of locations.

 The first locations in Canada were opened in early February, with locations in Toronto, Edmonton, Calgary, with additional locations opening shortly after in Vancouver, Halifax and in Winnipeg.
 The first locations in the United Kingdom (UK) opened in early May, with five locations.

 On August 30, 2022, Donaldson announced that he would bring a MrBeast Burger shop to the American Dream Mall in East Rutherford, New Jersey, near New York City, to be the location of his first U.S. restaurant.
 The restaurant then proceeded to open on September 4, 2022, where thousands of patrons flooded the mall so much so that New Jersey state troopers were called in to control the crowd situation.

+It also opened its first Southeast Asian virtual location in the Philippines in partnership with JustKitchen Philippines and GrabFood on March 22, 2023.

 MrBeast Burger has over 300 virtual locations across the US mainland, and a location in Puerto Rico.
+In 2023, the business came to Mexico.
+In 2024, the chain debuted in Brazil.
+Since 2023, the chain serves in Colombia.

+In 2025, the franchise launched in Germany.
+In July, the chain also announced plans to launch in New Zealand.

 Reception

 Quality concerns

 Upon opening, MrBeast Burger received mixed reviews.
-Many customers shared their opinions on Twitter, with some praising the chain while others complained of poor service, long wait times, and an unappealing presentation.
-Additionally, accusations surfaced that chains were serving raw food.
-YouTubers Josh Carrott and Ollie Kendal tasted the takeaway menu on their channel "Jolly"; one hamburger was shown served on a moldy bun.
+Many customers shared their opinions on Twitter, with some praising the chain while others complained of poor service and long waiting times.
+Additionally, accusations surfaced that chains were serving uncooked food.

 Although many customers tried to contact Donaldson to express their complaints directly, others came to Donaldson's defense and redirected the blame to the restaurants preparing the orders.
 Because the chain is operated as a ghost kitchen, the orders are cooked by staff of the contracted restaurant, hence the quality of an order can be dependent on the location it was ordered from.

-Donaldson addressed the complaints on Twitter, stating, "I’ll be the first to admit we are not perfect!...[S]ome people had problems and I will gladly refund them and do what I have to to make it right!"
+Donaldson addressed the complaints on Twitter, stating, "I'll be the first to admit we are not perfect!...[S]ome people had problems and I will gladly refund them and do what I have to to make it right!"

 Benefit to struggling restaurants

 MrBeast Burger became a second source of revenue for struggling restaurants during the COVID-19 pandemic.
 The chain featured a menu that easily suits many restaurant kitchens without the need for new equipment or training.
 One location outside Dallas reported earning over $7,000 on their first day open.
-Most of the restaurants which MrBeast Burger operates from are Buca di Beppos, Bertucci's, and Bravo!
+Most of the restaurants that Beast Burger operates from are Buca di Beppos, Bertucci's, and Bravo!
 Italian Kitchens, but other restaurants can also apply to become a MrBeast Burger location.